-\myparagraph{ICL improves accuracy primarily through alignment} Another key observation is the small gap in separability scores between ICL and zero-shot settings—despite an 80\% (\autoref{fig:zero-shot}, upper middle) difference in classification accuracy.
-This suggests that the semantics-based separation of query hidden states is an inherent property of LLM inference, not a major result of ICL, and that alignment is the primary bottleneck in the zero-shot case.
-As visualized in~\autoref{fig:fig1} (C), the direction of high separability in zero-shot hidden states is misaligned with the label-difference vector, as indicated by low singular and composite alignment scores.
-Along this direction, label clusters remain poorly separated (low mean-based alignment) and account for little variance (low variance-based alignment).
-These findings align with prior work showing that unembedding vectors often fail to reflect the main axes of separation in hidden state space~\citep{cho-etal-2025-token}.
+\myparagraph{ICL improves accuracy primarily through alignment} A key observation is that ICL and zero-shot settings show only a small gap in separability scores—despite an 80\% (\Cref{fig:zero-shot}, upper middle) difference in classification accuracy.
+This implies that the semantic separation of query hidden states is intrinsic to LLM inference rather than a main effect of ICL (see \Cref{sec:practical_sep} for the practical implication of this), making alignment the primary bottleneck in zero-shot performance.
+As shown in~\Cref{fig:fig1} (C), the high-separability direction in zero-shot hidden states is misaligned with the label-difference vector, as reflected in low singular and composite alignment scores.
+Along this direction, label clusters remain poorly separated (low mean-based alignment) and explain little variance (low variance-based alignment).
+These findings align with prior work indicating that unembedding vectors often fail to capture the dominant separation axes in hidden state space~\citep{cho-etal-2025-token}.

 Given the volatility of ICL accuracy across settings with different demonstration numbers and input formats, we investigate whether the phase transition persists across settings, and whether accuracy differences can similarly be attributed to alignment properties of hidden states.
-We consider three settings: (1) Varying the number of demonstrations from 0 to 24 in increments of 4; (2) Changing the demonstration selection strategy to kNN retrieval where demonstrations with closest zero-shot embeddings to each query are chosen; (3) Replacing original demonstration labels with semantically uninformative symbols like @ and \#. \autoref{fig:icl_setting} reports the results averaged across datasets.
+We consider three settings: (1) Varying the number of demonstrations from 0 to 24 in increments of 4; (2) Changing the demonstration selection strategy to kNN retrieval where demonstrations with the closest zero-shot embeddings to each query are chosen; (3) Replacing original demonstration labels with semantically uninformative symbols like ``@'' and ``\#''. \Cref{fig:icl_setting} reports the results averaged across datasets.